-Festive favourite The Nutcracker is a traditional part of The Royal Ballet’s repertoire at the Company’s Royal Opera House base in Covent Garden.
+Festive favourite The Nutcracker is a traditional part of the repertoire of The Royal Ballet, performed at the Royal Opera House in Covent Garden.
 This enchanting and enduring ballet epitomises the spirit and imagination of Christmas and is the ideal introduction to classical ballet (for children and adults alike).

 Unsurprisingly, tickets for this season’s run of The Nutcracker at the Royal Opera House have long sold out.
-However, veteran balletomanes and curious newcomers alike were given the opportunity to enjoy the Christmassy ballet last night at cinemas around the world as part of the Royal Opera House LIVE Cinema series.
+However, veteran balletomanes and curious newcomers alike were given the opportunity to enjoy the Christmas-themed ballet last night at cinemas around the world as part of the Royal Opera House Live Cinema series.

 We saw Peter Wright on-screen, rehearsing the production with the company and joined Darcey as she spoke to Royal Ballet Director Kevin O’Hare.
 Viewers even “met” the instrument which creates the distinctive, sweet sound that that Sugar Plum Fairy dances to (the ‘Céleste’ – a keyboard instrument with glockenspiel-like metal plates – which creates a high, heavenly, bell-like sound).

 Bringing ballet to the masses like this is a nifty way to inspire people who would not otherwise visit the cinema to pop to the pictures.
 It also encourages new audiences to engage with ballet in a less intimidating setting.
 And, of course, the venture goes some way to appease people like myself who would have loved to have booked tickets for the Royal Opera House but cost considerations and logistical issues meant tickets sold out before confirmed plans could be made.

 Cineworld Milton Keynes devoted two screens to the event and one was sold out when I arrived at the ticket booth.